ska-telescope/ska-src-maltopuft-frontend/docs/src/pages/user-guide/usage.rst

 In the previous section, it was identified from the diagnostic subplots that candidates clustered around the same DM as pulsar ``B0628-28`` are likely to be real radio pulses.
 However, should these candidates be labelled as a new single pulse or known pulsar?

 To understand this, we can consider the properties of pulsar ``B0628-28``.
-The `ATNF pulsar catalogue <https://www.atnf.csiro.au/people/pulsar/psrcat/psrcat_help.html>`_ records a period of 1.24 ms and DM of 34.4 kpc cm^-3.
-From the chart, we can immediately identify that the clusters of radio emission occur at a similar DM and occur with a period of around 1.2 ms. We can be confident that these candidates originated from a known pulsar.
+The `ATNF pulsar catalogue <https://www.atnf.csiro.au/people/pulsar/psrcat/psrcat_help.html>`_ records a period of 1.24 s and DM of 34.4 kpc cm^-3.
+From the chart, we can immediately identify that the clusters of radio emission occur at a similar DM and occur with a period of around 1.2 s.
+We can be confident that these candidates originated from a known pulsar.

 .. tip::